Skip to main content

 ENTRESTO has a dual MOA that targets 2 complementary HF pathways1-3

 Graphic showing the dual mechanism of action of Entresto.
 Valsartan, RAS inhibition: decreased vasoconstriction, reduced sodium and water retention, and reduced hypertrophy and fibrosis.
-Sacubitril, Neprilysin inhibition: increased vasodilation, increased natriuresis/diuresis, reduced hypertrophy and fibrosis
+Sacubitril, Neprilysin inhibition: increased vasodilation, increased natriuresis/diuresis, reduced hypertrophy and fibrosis.

 Blocking 1 pathway with ACEi/ARB is not enough